 Fee Name Amount Applicability Application Fee (Non-profit) \$500.00 9% Application Fee (For Profit) \$750.00 9% Reservation Fee: Assessed at the time a reservation is given to a Sponsor/Developer.
 The amount is due in full when the Sponsor/Developer accepts the reservation.
 No reservation will be valid if not accompanied by the reservation fee.
 50% of 1% of the total 10-year allocation for the project 9% Allocation Fee on per capita Projects: Assessed when DHCD issues the carryover allocation.
-50% of 1- percent% of the value of the total 10-year allocation for the project 9% Allocation Fee for tax exempt bond funded projects.
+50% of 1% of the value of the total 10-year allocation for the project 9% Allocation Fee for tax exempt bond funded projects.
 40% of 1% of the total 10-year allocation (60% of 1% is paid to the DC Housing Finance Agency (DCHFA)) in two installments: 15% of 1% at application and the remaining 25% when DHCD issues the IRS Form 8609.
 4% Compliance Monitoring Fee: All projects that received an IRS Form 8609.
-The fee will be due each year on February 15.
-The first year's- "compliance fee" is due with the application for- the issuance of project's IRS Form(s) 8609. \$45 per unit per year for the first 15 years of the compliance period; or \$55 per unit per year for projects selecting the Income Averaging minimum set-aside. \$25 per tax credit unit per year (including employee units) starting from the 16th year of compliance (not to exceedor \$30 per tax credit unit per year for projects selecting the Income Averaging minimum set-aside (not to exceed \$3,500 per project).
-9% and 4% Re-inspection Fee: Projects failing an inspection that are issued an IRS Form 8823 must have a re- inspection. \$50 per hour (\$50 minimum) to re-inspect the failed unitdeficiencies as observed.
+The fee will be due each year on February 15. \$45 per unit per year for the first 15 years of the compliance period, or \$55 per unit per year for projects selecting the Income Averaging minimum set- aside. \$25 per tax credit unit per year (including employee units) starting from the 16th year of compliance or \$30 per tax credit unit per year for projects selecting the Income Averaging minimum set-aside (not to exceed \$3,500 per project).
+9% and 4% Re-inspection Fee: Projects failing an inspection that are issued an IRS Form 8823 must have a re-inspection. \$50 per hour (\$50 minimum) to re- inspect deficiencies as observed.
 Additional \$50 per hour (\$50 minimum) to review tenant files on site and any document forwarded to DHCD to correct noncompliance.
 9% and 4% Extension Fee: Sponsors/Developers unable to meet the deadline for a carryover allocation application may request an extension and pay a fee at the time the request is submitted.
 A late charge of \$500 per day will be assessed for each calendar day past the due date that the Carryover Allocation application is not returned to DHCD.
 9% and 4% Allocation Modification Fee: Sponsor/Developers requesting modifications to the IRS Form 8609 where the modification is not the result of administrative error. \$1,000 9% and 4%